 It is a haven for adventure seekers, with world-class opportunities for climbing and mountain biking.
 It’s common to spot professional athletes enjoying the area’s natural playground while lunching in town.

-Woohoo, you have made it to Vancouver – Canada’s most incredible city (at least in our opinion).
+Woohoo, you have made it to Vancouver – Canada’s most incredible and exciting city (at least in our opinion).

 Vancouver is one of Canada’s largest cities, so there should be no surprise that there are endless things to do in Vancouver.
 It’s tough to comprehend the beauty that surrounds the city.
 It defies the notion of a city as it is surrounded by snow-capped mountains, rainforests, coastal islands, wildlife, sweeping forests, waterfalls, and a rugged coastline.